Different Types of Lease Structures: A Comprehensive Analysis for Landlords and Property Managers

 Percentage Lease (Retail Focus)

-Definition: Tenant pays base rent plus a percentage of gross sales above an agreed breakpoint (often the “natural breakpoint”: base rent ÷ percentage).
+Tenant pays base rent plus a percentage of gross sales above an agreed breakpoint (often the “natural breakpoint”: base rent ÷ percentage).
+This aligns incentives, especially in high-traffic retail.

 Pros: